bonzo81/netbox-librenms-plugin/README.md

 ### Interface Synchronization
 Pull interface data from LibreNMS into NetBox.
 The following interface attributes are synchronized:
-- Interface Name
+- Name
-- Interface Description
+- Description
-- Interface Status (Enabled/Disabled)
+- Status (Enabled/Disabled)
-- Interface Type (with custom mapping support)**
+- Type (with custom mapping support)**
-- Interface Speed
+- Speed
+- MTU
+- MAC Address

 ** Set custom mappings for interface types to ensure that the correct interface type is used when syncing from LibreNMS to NetBox.